AnyDSL/molecular-dynamics/neighborlists/README.md

 make

 ## Usage
 Currently, only one testcase has been implemened.
-Particles are placed on a three dimensional cubic grid and initialized with a random velocity.
+Particles are placed on a three dimensional cubic grid and are initialized with a random velocity.

 ./md gridsize timesteps [-vtk /path_to/output_directory]